seshutir/risk-atlas-nexus/docs/ontology/hasVariant.md

 # Slot: hasVariant

-_Indicates an incident that shares the same causative factors, produces similar harms, and involves the same intelligent systems as a known AI incident. _
+_Indicates an incident that shares the same causative factors, produces similar harms, and involves the same intelligent systems as a known AI incident._

 URI: [nexus:hasVariant](https://ibm.github.io/risk-atlas-nexus/ontology/hasVariant)
+Alias: hasVariant

 <!-- no inheritance hierarchy -->